visajshah/rosebud/README.md

 ## About

-Guess a 7-letter movie title in 6 attempts.
+Guess a 7-letter movie title (single word) in 6 attempts.

 * Orange denotes letter in the title at the right position.
 * Blue denotes letter in the title NOT at the right position.